rasmusbrandt/DistributedBaseStationClustering.jl/README.md

-# LongtermIAClustering
+# DistributedBSClustering
-LongtermIAClustering is a simulation package for the clustering ideas with coalitional formation.
+DistributedBSClustering is a simulation package for the clustering ideas with coalitional formation.